gbellocchi/xil_open_hw_23/benchmarks/README.md

 Benchmarks
 ==================================
-We contribute a set of benchmarking suite where our **FPGA overlay** solution is compared with  a  reference  Xilinx-based methodology that leverages  the standard Vitis/Vivado HLS design flow.
+We contribute a variety of implementations of a Matrix Multiplication (AB) benchmark to show off the advantages of our **FPGA overlay** solution.
-We also include a host processor  implementation, as a baseline.
+For instance, we compare with a baseline host processor  implementation, as well as a *reference* Xilinx-based approach based on the *Vitis/Vivado HLS design flow*.

 **More information is to be found in our publication [1].**